patrickziegler/strava-heatmap-proxy/README.md

 By default, the necessary cookies are expected to be found in the file `${HOME}/.config/strava-heatmap-proxy/strava-cookies.json` (should be manually created with the `strava-cookie-exporter` extension).
 You can configure different locations of that file via `--cookies` as well.

-The CloudFront cookies have an expiration period of 24 hours, but you don't need to recreate the `strava-cookies.json` file all the time because `strava-heatmap-proxy` can automatically refresh expired cookies as long as the session is valid (the exact duration is unkown right now).
+The CloudFront cookies have an expiration period of 24 hours, but you don't need to recreate the `strava-cookies.json` file all the time because `strava-heatmap-proxy` can automatically refresh expired cookies as long as the session is valid (the exact duration of that is unkown right now).

 To use this with your GIS software of choice, just define a simple [TMS](https://wiki.openstreetmap.org/wiki/TMS) layer like shown below that fetches high resolution heatmap tiles: